maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### Mobile Views: Reorganization

-To better organize, and reduce clutter, let's keep our mobile views separate from our regular views.
+To better organize and reduce clutter in our views, let's store our mobile views in a separate folder than our regular views.

-Create a new *app/views/mobile* folder and move all mobile views there.
-We tell Rails that our mobile views are now located in this directory by adding the *prepend_view_path* to the *prepare_for_mobile* method in *application_controller.rb*:
+**Step 1**: Create a new *app/views/mobile* folder and move all mobile views there.

+**Step 2**: We tell Rails that our mobile views are now located in this directory by adding the following *prepend_view_path* to our *prepare_for_mobile* method:

+    *application_controller.rb*:

     def prepare_for_mobile
       if request.env['mobvious.device_type'] == :mobile